 Drink from Miriam's Well

-Our Sages spoke of Miriam's well, created in the twilight of creation's week.
-It now lies hidden in the sea of Galilee for Elijah to restore to us.
-Ishmael received water from it as the well of living and seeing; Rebecca drew from it when she greeted Eliezer; the well first appeared to our people when Moses struck the rock on Miriam's account at the bitter place in Sinai and it travelled with us throughout the desert years.
+Our Sages spoke of Miriam’s Well, created in the twilight of creation’s week.
+It now lies hidden in the sea of Galilee3 for Elijah to restore to us.
+Ishmael received water from it as “the well of living and seeing”4; Rebecca drew from it when she greeted Eliezer;5 the well first appeared to our people when Moses struck the rock on Miriam’s account at the place of bitterness in Sinai6—and it travelled with us throughout the desert years.
 Its waters, we are told, taste of old wine and new wine, of milk and of honey.

 This is the well of the Ancestors of the world: